Chapter Eight: Thornton v. Hadfield

 The president and board decided to send White who had served two terms in congress.
 White was the commissioner who knew the least about the Capitol.
 That proved embarrassing for Thornton.
 As White left for Philadelphia, he asked Hadfield to send a plan of the Capitol with the estimated cost and Hadfield sent his own plan.
 White shocked Thornton by reporting that a congressional committee asked for a copy of the plan for the Capitol, and he showed them Hadfield's.
 Thornton immediately sent up what he described as a "roll of papers" so the committee could see the "plans formerly adopted by the President, and now in progress...."
 The mail came but White did not get the plans.
 He informed Thornton that they had apparently been lost.

 In a draft of a letter to White written on January 16, Thornton seemed at once to think the worst and shrug it off.
 He regretted that Hadfield's drawing was exhibited but noted "in fact it is not indispensably requisite to show the plans exactly as they are meant to be."
 Then Thornton revealed his dark fears of machinations "by one who does not wish well to my plans, or to anything that comes to me, and who, I believe, has urged Hadfield further than he intended to go."
-Thornton was probably thinking of Thomas Johnson who in 1794 had alerted his brother in London about the need for an architect, and that led to Hadfield being hired.
-Who other than Johnson could have persuaded Hadfield to first take his design to Philadelphia, and then, even after it was rejected, give it to White to show to congressmen?
+Thornton was probably thinking of Thomas Johnson who led the first board that first questioned Thornton's design, had alerted his brother in London about the need for an architect, and continued to stalk the city protecting his investments.

 In the same letter, Thornton reiterated how he was putting Hadfield in his place.
 "Since your departure I have been occasionally engaged in making correct drawings for the Superintendent of the Capitol in which it will be impossible to make any mistake.
 In this I have paid great attention even to the minutiae, lest difficulties might be made where in reality none ever existed."